 The Vertex is an affordable and open-source DIY 3D printer kit from Belgium.
 It features a transparent plastic body and a glass build plate, with optional upgrades like a heated print-bed and dual extruder support.
 Otherwise known as the Velleman K8400, this machine is capable of printing both ABS and PLA, with a minimum layer height of 50 microns and a build volume of 180 x 190 x 200 mm.

 Deezmaker is a big supporter of open source hardware, and has a reputation for offering very reliable 3D printers.
-The Bukito is pitched as being super tough and robust, and ideal for use by travellers and sports enthusiasts.
+The Bukito 3D printer kit is pitched as being super tough and robust, and ideal for use by travellers and sports enthusiasts.
 How does that work, exactly?
-Well, the topline feature is that it can run off portable batteries, which makes it possible for stunts like printing upside down or attaching it to a drone (which has been done).
+Well, the topline feature of this DIY 3D printer is that it can run off portable batteries, which makes it possible for stunts like printing upside down or attaching it to a drone (which has been done).

 This cheap DIY 3D printer kit follows a trio of “design commandments” self-imposed by manufacturer IMade3D.
 They’re pretty straightforward — easy to assemble, easy to use, and great print quality — but you’d be surprised how few machines manage to tick all three boxes.

 The ease of assembly part comes from the transparent acrylic frame that’s held together by plastic zip ties.
 No screws, bolts or nuts are required here.
+This DIY 3D printer kit is also easy to use.
 The ease of use comes from the quick release extruder, quick release build plate, quick release hotend, and bed auto-levelling.
 The results, meanwhile, are impressive, with a potential print resolution at high as 20 microns.

-License: The text of "20 Best Cheap DIY 3D Printer Kits 2017" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "20 Best Cheap DIY 3D Printer Kits (Winter 2017/2018)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.